 Better still you can "lock" said syllabus content so no one, not even system administrators nor course managers, can edit it.
 This can be extremely helpful when you are looking to synchronize certain syllabus content with an external system rather than migrate it, such as course descriptions that are maintained in an SIS or catalog tool.

 The final big enhancement is another highly sought after feature, the ability to set group permissions en masse.
-Preceded by the standardization of group names to the seven root roles supported by IMS (managers, developers, instructors, assistants, students, guests, and public) system administrators can now select a large number of courses, choose a group, select some permissions, and BAM!
+Preceded by the standardization of group names to the seven root roles supported by IMS (managers, developers, instructors, assistants, and students) system administrators can now select a large number of courses, choose a group, select some permissions, and BAM!
 All group permission are applied to those courses.
 This is fantastic for supporting changes to policies impacting syllabus visibility, enforcing editing rights post a data migration, and even for releasing syllabi once they have been reviewed.

 It's not often that the system administrator is focused on when it comes to new education technologies but we've done just that with Concourse.
 We hope you enjoy these new capabilities and can manage Concourse better and faster than ever before.